SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 By passing addition arguments to the property wrapper, you can set up additional state in the wrapper.
-In this example, instead of using the default maximum value of twelve, a narrow rectangle sets maximum values of five and four for its height and width.
+In this example, instead of using the default maximum value of 12, a narrow rectangle sets maximum values of five and four for its height and width.